 Are you planning to present your research at Research Day?
 Here’s what you’ll need to know.

+Judging Night will be held on Wednesday April 1, 2020 at the School of Dentistry.
 All award competitors, other than dental hygiene and undergraduate students, will be required to give an oral PowerPoint presentation on Judging Night.

 - Dental hygiene students will have a separate award competition.

 - Undergraduate students will present their poster on Judging Night, but a PowerPoint presentation is optional.